Odisha FC: Formation

-As Delhi Dynamos (2014−2019)
+2014−2019: Beginnings

 The team started their inaugural Indian Super League campaign on 14 October 2014, with a 0–0 draw against FC Pune City at the Jawaharlal Nehru Stadium, New Delhi.
 Dynamos did not experience the best of starts to their ISL campaign as they were placed last in the points table till the ninth game-week.
 But, against all odds, the team finished fifth with a five-match unbeaten run which included three wins and two draws.
 However, the team could not qualify for the semi-finals.
 In the 2015 season, Delhi Dynamos, for the first time, qualified for the semi-finals of the Indian Super League in 2015.
 In the 2016 season, the club finished third in the league stage with 21 points, but lost to Kerala Blasters FC in the semi-finals.
 In the 2017–18 season, the club finished eighth in the league stage with 19 points and couldn't qualify for semi-finals.
 In their last season under the Delhi Dynamos banner, i.e. the 2018–19 season, the club again finished eighth in the league round with 18 points and therefore, couldn't qualify for the semi-finals.

-As Odisha (2019−present)
+2019–2022: Rebranding and early seasons

-Ahead of the 2019–20 Indian Super League, the club decided to relocate to a new base, the Kalinga Stadium in Bhubaneswar, Odisha and rechristen itself as Odisha FC.
+Ahead of the 2019–20 Indian Super League, the club decided to relocate to a new base, the Kalinga Stadium in Bhubaneswar, Odisha and rebrand itself as Odisha FC.
 In the presence of Naveen Patnaik, the Chief Minister of Odisha, and Tusharkanti Behera, the Minister for Department of Sports and Youth Services (DSYS), Government of Odisha, the Delhi Soccer Private Limited signed a Memorandum of Understanding (MoU) with the Government of Odisha, to facilitate the relocation of the club from the national capital New Delhi to the Odisha state capital Bhubaneswar.
 As per the MoU, it was mutually decided that the club's first team, youth teams, youth football development program and grassroots football development program will be based in Odisha.

+Carlos Delgado, captained the 2023 AIFF Super Cup winning side that secured club's first silverware, and led the side to victory in the Indian club qualifier for the 2023–24 AFC Cup, marking the club’s maiden Asian campaign.

+Diego Maurício, the all-time leading goal contributor for Odisha in all competitions with 60 goals and 19 assists in 111 appearances.

+Jerry Mawihmingthanga, club's leading appearance maker with 131 appearances, and its leading Indian goal contributor with 20 goals and 19 assists.